preciofishbone/OmniaDocsG2/accessability/index.rst

 ***********************
 Links, where it's not obvious that they are just links, are marked with underscore.

-Some links are already marked with underscore, mainly links in in areas where content is edited by the RTF Editor.
+Some links are already marked with underscore, mainly links in areas where content is edited by the RTF Editor.
 Other links are deemed obvious, for example where the Quick links block is used.

 (Image will be added)